feklee/presvg/README.md

         |     |
         4-----3

+*   What can I do if images that I linked from my SVG are not loaded?

+    Make sure that the SVG is in the same directory as the HTML file of the presentation.
+The reason is that image paths are interpreted as relative to the HTML file, not as relative to the SVG.

+    If that does not solve the problem, then load the SVG directly into the browser and check for error messages.

-*   Why doesn't my SVG render correctly?
+*   Why doesn't my SVG render or print correctly?

-    As of early 2012, browser support for SVG is still not perfect.
+    As of February 2012, browser support for SVG is still not perfect.
 Make sure that your browser is at the latest version.
 Also try with another browser.

-*   Why doesn't the SVG print well from my browser?

-    As of February 2012, many browsers are still not good at printing SVG.
     Comparing Chrome 17.0, Opera 11.61, and Firefox 10.0: Firefox produces the best printout of the demo.

-*   What can I do if images that I linked from the SVG not loaded?

-    Make sure that the SVG is in the same directory as the HTML file of the presentation.
-The reason is that image paths are interpreted as relative to the HTML file, not as relative to the SVG.

-    If that doesn't solve the problem, then load the SVG directly into the browser.

 The *pres/v/g* API
 ==================

-With the *pres/v/g* API you can embed presentations into your web-site, and freely design the user interface.
+With the *pres/v/g* API you can embed presentations into your web-site.
+The user interface can be freely designed.
 Usage:

 *   Include: